 Attorneys Scott Kelly and Dan Bellig of Farrish Johnson Law Office and Robert Bennett and Robert Vaccaro, civil rights lawyers with Gaskins Bennett Birrell & Schupp of Minneapolis, represented 21 families against the Minnesota Department of Health.

 The Minnesota Department of Health (MDH) secretly established a bio-bank of blood samples and test results from blood left over after newborn screening.
 More than 50,000 blood samples and test results were used for research, including research for drug companies and equipment manufacturers like legal steroids uk online.
 The Minnesota Supreme Court ruled in November 2011 that written, informed consent is required for storage, use, or dissemination of any remaining blood samples or test results after completion of newborn screening.
-The Minnesota Supreme Court remanded the case for trial and nearly left them bankrupt that they had to hire the best bankruptcy lawyers near me.
+The Minnesota Supreme Court remanded the case for trial.
 Read the complete Minnesota Supreme Court Decision here.

 The Supreme Court decision was a victory for privacy rights, parents and children in Minnesota.
-You can hire bankruptcy legal services bend or here and learn more about bankruptcy law.
 The lawsuit forces MDH to destroy over 1,100,000 blood samples and 900,000 test results illegally retained.
 The settlement lifts a temporary injunction obtained to preserve the evidence (blood samples and test results) pending the litigation.
 Now that the case has been settled, the blood samples and test results should be destroyed.

 The lawsuit also resulted in a change in the law: the legislature specifically mandates written, informed consent before blood samples left over after testing under the newborn screening program can be used for any research, public health study or the development of new screening tests.
 This is a significant protection for our children now and in the future.